chenqh0618/CRC_DeVoCS/README.md

 # Dense Volumetric Mapping Reveals Spatio-Temporal Evolutionary Trajectories in Colorectal Cancer Metastasis

-This repository contains the analysis code and key data files to reproduce the findings presented in our manuscript, "Dense Volumetric Mapping Reveals Spatio-Temporal Evolutionary Trajectories in Colorectal Cancer Metastasis".
+This repository contains the analysis code to reproduce the findings presented in our manuscript, "Dense Volumetric Mapping Reveals Spatio-Temporal Evolutionary Trajectories in Colorectal Cancer Metastasis".

 ## Project Overview